CLARIAH/grlc/CONTRIBUTING.md

 ## Governance model

-As creators of grlc, @albertmeronyo and @c-martinez are benevolent dictators for this project.
+As creators of grlc, [@albertmeronyo](https://github.com/albertmeronyo) and [@c-martinez](http://github.com/c-martinez) are benevolent dictators for this project.
 This means that they have a final say of the direction of the project.
 This DOES NOT mean they are not willing to listen to suggestion (on the contrary, they *love* to hear new ideas)!

+## Contributing

+All grlc contributors will be listed in the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
+Also, [notes of new releases](https://github.com/CLARIAH/grlc/releases) will mention who contributed to that specific release.

 ## Questions